Best Dog Travel Crates & Kennels 2026: Crash-Tested Reviews

 If your dog has escaped from every crate you have ever owned, the Impact Dog Crate is your answer.
 Made from 20-gauge aluminum with prison-grade latches and reinforced welds, this crate is built to contain even the most determined Houdini dogs.

-I recommend the Impact crate specifically for dogs with severe separation anxiety or crate-destruction tendencies.
-Multiple veterinary behaviorists I have spoken with consider it the safest option for destructive dogs because the rounded corners and smooth aluminum prevent the mouth and paw injuries common with wire crate escapes.
+Multiple veterinary behaviorists consider the Impact crate the safest option for destructive dogs because the rounded corners and smooth aluminum prevent the mouth and paw injuries common with wire crate escapes.

 Best for: Dogs that destroy or escape from standard crates.